-It has to adapt all of Aviation movements & activities around the World which has an important impact on the country’s economic income in engagement with various interested governmental, security, Airlines & businesses parties to realize performance integrity enhancing the loyalty of Egyptian Civil Aviation customers which is governed by a set of laws, regulations, national & International standards.
-It demanding an optimal use of resources ultimately with the organization's performance towards its customers & realize sustainable development also if you are interested to know more about the Egyptian heritage we recommend you to try the Cairo stopover tour, day tour to Luxor from Cairo by plane or even Cairo layover tour.
+It has to adapt to all Aviation movements & activities around the World which has an important impact on the country’s economic income in engagement with various interested governmental, security, Airlines & businesses parties to realize performance integrity enhancing the loyalty of Egyptian Civil Aviation customers which is governed by a set of laws, regulations, national & International standards.
+It demands an optimal use of resources ultimately with the organization's performance towards its customers & realizes sustainable development also if you are interested to know more about the Egyptian heritage we recommend you to try the Cairo stopover tour, day tour to Luxor from Cairo by plane or even Cairo layover tour.

-Cairo International Airport history started in the forties of the last century when the American Bayn Field air-force base was established five kilometers far from Almaza Airport to serve the Alliance during the Second World War.
+Cairo International Airport's history started in the forties of the last century when the American Bayn Field air-force base was established five kilometers far from Almaza Airport to serve the Alliance during the Second World War.
 The American forces left the base by the end of the war.

-In 1945, the Civil Aviation Authority took over the base and allocated it to the International Civil Aviation.
+In 1945, the Civil Aviation Authority took over the base and allocated it to International Civil Aviation.
 The Airport was called "King Farouk 1st Airport".
 In the meantime, Almaza Airport was dedicated to domestic flights.

 It is worth mentioning that the Air Traffic Movement during that period, particularly in 1946, was 200.000 passengers a year.
 The peak hour capacity of the Airport reached 200 passengers per hour.